-A. A Bargaining Unit Member must obtain prior approval from the appropriate Chairperson, who will provide notice to the Dean for departures from the class schedule.
-If the Department Chairperson is not available, the Dean or the Provost can give approval, for the following:

-- 1. Not holding any regularly scheduled class, final examination, or evaluation. - 2.
+- A. A Bargaining Unit Member must obtain prior approval from the appropriate Department Chairperson, School Director, or Program Director, who will provide notice to the Dean, for departures from the class schedule.
+If the Department Chairperson, School Director, or Program Director is not available, the Dean or the Provost can give approval, for the following: - 1.
+Not holding any regularly scheduled class, final examination, or evaluation. - 2.
 Holding any class off-campus or at a time or location different from the regularly scheduled class meeting. - 3.
 Moving a class from the regularly scheduled location. - 4.
 Using a substitute or proctor for any assigned class meeting or examination. - B. Failure to comply with any provision of this section may result in disciplinary action, including appropriate reduction(s) in the faculty member's salary.
 Issues related to use of sick leave, unexpected emergencies or other forms of leave shall be addressed in accordance with Article 17.